jeremyjjbrown/kubernetes-brownbag/README.md

 Why Kuberentes ?
 ----------------

-- Fast repeatable deployments
+- Fast repeatable deployments.
 - NFRs like autoscaling, loadbalanacing, secrets storage, log routing, metrics, config management are all built in.
-- Industry standard that has been hardened by 100s of big companies, and it makes your resume look nice.
+- Industry standard that has been hardened by 100s of big companies.
-- Multi Region.
+- It makes your resume look nice.

 Deploy a Kuberentes Cluster in GCP